- Itemized Deductions

 Charges for improvements that tend to increase the value of your property (for example, an assessment to build a new sidewalk).
 The cost of a property improvement is added to the basis of the property.
 However, a charge is deductible if it is used only to maintain an existing public facility in service (for example, a charge to repair an existing sidewalk, and any interest included in that charge).

-If your mortgage payments include your real estate taxes, you can deduct only the amount the mortgage company actually paid to the taxing authority in 2017.
+If your mortgage payments include your real estate taxes, you can include only the amount the mortgage company actually paid to the taxing authority in 2018.

 You must look at your real estate tax bill to decide if any nondeductible itemized charges, such as those listed earlier, are included in the bill.
 If your taxing authority (or lender) doesn't furnish you a copy of your real estate tax bill, ask for it.